TheCarters/dev-pairing/docs/Spec.md

 ## Tech Specs

 - Backend
-  - A .NET 10 API using Minimal APIs with Aspire
+  - A .NET 10 API using Minimal APIs
-  - SQLite in Aspire for the database
+  - SQLite for the database
   - [Ntfy.sh](https://ntfy.sh/) connection for push notifications
 - Frontend
   - An Angular 21 application